Jenil-10/SYNCHRONOUS-UP-COUNTER/README.md

 Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: SANJEEV RAJ.S
+Developed by: JENIL PIO J

-RegisterNumber: 212223220096
+RegisterNumber: 212223220040

 module ex11(out,clk,rstn);
 input clk,rstn;